Betula nana: Description

 It is a monoecious, deciduous shrub growing up to 1–1.2 m high.
 The bark is non-peeling and shiny red-copper colored.
 The leaves are rounded, 6–20 mm diameter, with a bluntly toothed margin.
 The leaves are a darker green on their upper surface.
 Leaf growth occurs after snow melt and become red in autumn.

 The wind-pollinated fruiting catkins are erect, 5–15 mm long and 4–10 mm broad.

 Distribution

 Betula nana is native to arctic and cool temperate regions of Greenland, Iceland, northern Europe, northern Asia and northern North America and it will grow in a variety of conditions.
 Outside of far northern areas, it is usually found growing only in mountains above 300 m, up to 835 m in Great Britain and 2200 m in the Alps.
 Its northern range limit is on Svalbard, where it is confined to favourable sites.
 In the UK Betula nana is at its southern range limit, with many populations having declined significantly in recent decades.
 In southern Sweden the occurrence of Betula nana in Sund, Ydre is deemed a glacial relict.

-In general, it favours wet but well-drained sites with a nutrient-poor, acidic soil which can be xeric and rocky.
+It generally favours wet, but well-drained sites, with a nutrient-poor, acidic soil that can be xeric and rocky.
 B. nana has a low tolerance for shade.